- 1 Scientific Classification

 - 2 Anatomy

 - 5 Varieties

 The Magnolia tree has great value because of its shape and flowers.
 They grow either as trees or as shrubs.
-The flowers of the Magnolia are sweet-smelling and of color, white, yellow and purple color.
-Some of them are evergreen varieties, and possess stems, buds.
+The flowers of the Magnolia are sweet-smelling and of color, white, yellow, and purple color.
+Some of them are evergreen varieties and possess stems and buds.
 The back of the leaves is enveloped with a furry material of gorgeous copper-gold to brown colors.
 There are over 200 varieties of Magnolia indigenous to the tropic, subtropical and temperate zones of Central America, Eastern North America, Southeastern Asia, Caribbean and regions of South America.
 Today we see several varieties of these magnolias growing all over the world on account of their attractive flowers, their orientation and structure.

 The foremost reason for the demand for the Magnolia tree is its big scented white flowers.
 The other attractions of this beautiful tree are their deep green glossy leaves and a big pod which has a striking appearance, which unwraps in the fall, and displays brilliant, berries with orange to red colors; the wildlife and birds enjoy eating them.

 Magnolias belong to a large genus comprising of 210 varieties of flowering plants belonging to the subgroup of Magnolioideae which again comes from the big family Magnoliaceae.
 It derived its name from the French botanist Pierre Magnol.